eivindsimonsen/eivindsimonsen/README.md

 ## 🔭 About me:

-I'm a 25 year old fresh frontend developer currently situated in Norway.
+I'm a 27 year old frontend developer currently situated in Norway.

-- 🔭 I’m currently working on different sets of projects provided by [Frontend Mentor](https://www.frontendmentor.io/challenges) to challenge myself, and become a better developer.
+- 🔭 I’m currently working as a CRM Developer at Cloud Connection AS

-- 🌱 I’m currently learning the REACT library.
+- 🌱 I’m currently learning the VUE framework.

 ## 💬 Languages and tools: